ogait001/academic-profile/_posts/2026-05-01-the-is-and-the-am.md

 ---
 layout: post
-description: "The 'is' of things points toward the AM that sustains them: an exploration of presence, identity, and the ground of being."
+description: "An exploration of presence, identity, and the ground of being."
-title: "The Is and the AM: Presence, Identity, and the Ground that Holds"
+title: "The Is and the AM" subtitle: "Presence, Identity, and the Ground that holds"
 date: 2026-04-19
 categories: [ontology, philosophy-of-time, catholic-theology]
 tags: [lemniscate, gaitan-topology, crossing-point, ghost-zone, phenomenology, self-and-identity, time-and-eternity, theological-anthropology, philosophy-of-religion, eschatology]